ddasmoore/Exploring-distractibility-using-machine-learning/README.md

 B. This image is a representation of the cue manipulation.
 Since I used a 80 percent valid cue, we had valid and invalid types of trials.

 C. This image shows the target and distractor presented to the participants.
 The target was a high frequency gabor, while the distractor was a low frequency gabor.
+The similarity between them is what makes creates distraction.
 The lines in the gabor could be pointing in the same direction (congruent) or in opposing direction (incongruent).
 This manipuation- called a Flanker manipulation- provides an additional attentional challenge and is widely used in psychology experiements to study attention in human beings.
+Typically we see that trials with incongruent distractors are slower (more distracting) than congruent distractors.
+This is our baseline measure for distraction.

 ## Executive-summary-of-insights
 - Based on the both the behavioral and EEG data, there was little evidence of inhibition of a distractor location as a result of distractor cueing.
 It is more likely that a cue or preview of a distractor location enables a “attend away” or “tag and avoid” mechanism in the brain.
-- Compared to no cue or no preview of location, curing the location of a target is  more effective in reducing distraction caused by a distractor present than cueing the location of the distractor.
+- Compared to no cue or no preview of location, cueing the location of a target is  more effective in reducing distraction than cueing the location of the distractor.

 ## Technical-Details-and-detailed-insights

 ## Data-collection

-n=27 participants completed 1320 trials of the task described above.
+n=27 participants completed 1320 trials each of the task described above.
 I collected response time and accuracy of the participants as they identified the target on each trial.
 I recorded eye tracking data so that I could eliminate trials where participants blinked or looked away from the fixation cross (so attention to target is not conflated with eye movement to the target).
-I recorded brain activity data using EEG to examine how distractor's location is processed in the brain as a function of the cue manipulation.
+I recorded brain activity using EEG to examine how distractor's location is processed in the brain as a function of the cue manipulation.
 Each participant's data was collected over three days of testing, each testing sessions took 90 minutes.
 The visual task was created using custom scripts in MATLAB (psychtoolbox package)

+## Tools-and-packages
+The visual task and all analyses were conducted in MATLAB.
+I have included sample scripts above.

 ## Data-cleaning-and-preprocessing
 - I re-referenced, re-sampled and epoched the EEG data according to standard methods in the field.